hotschedules/slate/source/includes/making-a-call/hs-example.md

 The url path can look like any of the following, depending on which type is being queried:

+HTTP Status Codes provide a description of the sucess or failure of a call: [https://httpstatuses.com] (https://httpstatuses.com)

 <br>
 `../hotschedules/<concept_id>/<store_id>/<type_method>?`
 <br>